shadyelmaadawy/MoviesApp/README.md

-# MovieAppTask
+# MovieApp
-  Received Some days ago a task, based on themoviedb RESTful API.
+  Based on themoviedb RESTful API.

   As usual, Here we go!